Valuing a Physical Therapy Practice

 The first step to selling your business or purchasing a business is to obtain a business valuation.
 Whether you are looking to sell or hold on to your company, understanding the market value of your business is important.
 A valuation specialist will show you a range of values for your business and consult with you on how to increase the value of your business.

-Over the past five years, I have provided business valuations for several physical therapist for various valuation purposes.
-To give you an idea of each of those engagements, I will list out some of the key factors used in valuing a property management firm.
+Over the past five years, I have provided business valuations for several physical therapists for various valuation purposes.
+To give you an idea of each of those engagements, I will list out some of the key factors used in valuing physical therapy practices.
 Keep in mind that the factors listed below are only a guide.

 Market Multiples for a Physical Therapy Practice